jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

 First, we are going to deploy the dev environment:

-1. Review the ARM template.
-Notice how it defines a number of parameters and uses them to create the Resource Group, App Service Plan and Web App.
+1. Review the ARM Template files `template.json` and `parameters.json`.
+Notice how there are a number of parameters which are used to update the Resource Group, and create or update the App Service Plan and Web App.

-2. Update the ARM template, replacing the `<prefix>` part with your initials plus a two-digit number, for example `jmb88`.
+2. Update the `parameters.json` file, replacing the `<prefix>` part with your initials plus a two-digit number, for example `jmb88`.
 The resulting name needs to be globally unique to correctly provision resources.
+Also change `<yourSubscriptionId>` to your Azure subscription ID.

 3. Create a GitHub workflow (`deployDev.yml`) that accomplishes the following:
     - Only runs when changes are made to the workflow file itself